Are you looking for a job that offers visa sponsorship for Australia?

 The second is for the serious job seeker and is $20 a month.
 With this membership, you also get access to sponsored job listings plus Nadine’s Sponsored Job Search ‘Bible’, her LinkedIn strategy and a 20% discount off professional resume service.

 Still convinced you can do it on your own?
-Nadine also has a DIY sponsored job search book that is $47AUD that you can download and not have the monthly fee.
+Nadine also has a DIY sponsored job search book for $47AUD that you can download and not have the monthly fee.
 Up to you.